 Super Speed: Charge, which can be used for its intended purpose of quickly reaching and attacking an enemy or be used as this to travel over large distances (provided one has the spare mana potions to keep it up).

 The basic caster class of Diablo II; she can choose from the Fire, Ice, Lightning trees to cast very variable spells.
-In story she is a magi from the all female clan of Zann Esu from which all members are hand picked from a young age to study magic to perfection.
+In story, she is a magi from the all female clan of Zann Esu, from which all members are hand picked from a young age to study magic to perfection.
+The canonical name of the sorceress who helped in defeating Diablo is Isendra.
+She is also the mentor of the Wizard from Diablo III.

 Stripperiffic: Shows the most amount of skin in her default appearance.